Zoomie Control

 DISCLAIMER – PLEASE READ

 Kim Bloomer, V.N.D., N.D. is an animal naturopath as well as being certified in small animal nutrition, with years of experience in animal wellness.
-Dr. Kim is a published author, writer, blogger, host of the DOGgone Truth podcast.
-Dr. Kim offers Animal Naturopathy Mentoring and Courses.
+Dr. Kim is a published author, writer, and blogger.
+Dr. Kim is the founder of the Holistic American Pet Academy with Doug Reed.
 Subscribe to her DOGgone Newsletter for updates or to her blog via email.
 Copyright ©2005-2024 Aspenbloom Pet Care, Dr. Kim Bloomer, All rights reserved.
 No part of this article may be reproduced in any form without the written consent of the Author/Publisher.
 This article is intended to be educational.
 However, it is not intended to be a substitute for diagnosis or treatment from a qualified animal health professional.
 Dr. Kim Bloomer and Aspenbloom Pet Care, do not assume any legal responsibility for misuse of the products discussed in this article.
 The only essential oils referenced on this website are Young Living.